Addressing the Top Employee Communication Challenges of 2022

 Top Internal Communication Challenges of 2022

-After two years of pandemic communications and uncertainty, it finally feels like we’re returning to some normalcy.
+After two years of pandemic comms and uncertainty, it finally feels like we’re returning to some normalcy.
 And with that, our priorities are shifting.
 According to the 2022 State of the Sector from Gatehouse, the top five communication challenges of 2022 are:

 - Disengaged employees